solidify/azure-devops-backup-tool-docs/restore.md

 5. **Run the Restore Pipeline**:
    - Execute the restore pipeline.
 The pipeline will use the mappings in `identity_map.csv` to map the user identities correctly.

-## Creating and Setting Up the Git Repository for Mapping Files

-1. **Create a New Git Repository**:
-   - Create a new Git repository to hold the mapping files.
-   - Ensure the file names match exactly:
-     - `identity_map.csv`
-     - `queueid_map.csv`
-     - `serviceconnection_map.csv`

-2. **Add and Commit the Mapping Files**:
-   - Add the mapping files to the repository.
-   - Commit the changes.
-   - Example:
-     ```sh
-     git add identity_map.csv queueid_map.csv serviceconnection_map.csv
-     git commit -m "Add mapping files for ADO restore"
-     git push origin main
-     ```

 ## Setting Up the Restore Pipeline